by-jp/www.byjp.me/content/notes/twitter/271651358250246145/index.md

 - from-twitter
 - lenny
 ---
-"thats the trouble with life, the docs are almost always out of date or incomplete" - so sayeth{{< friend "lenny" >}}
+"thats the trouble with life, the docs are almost always out of date or incomplete" - so sayeth {{< friend "lenny" >}}